 Cascade makes the following cautionary statements in its Integrated Resource Plan and appendices to make applicable and to take advantage of the safe harbor provisions of the Private Securities Litigation Reform Act of 1995 for any forward-looking statements made by or on behalf of Cascade.
 This Plan, its appendices, and any amendments or supplements to it, include forward-looking statements, which are statements of expectations, beliefs, plans,

 objectives, and assumptions of future events or performance.
 Words or phrases such as “anticipates”, “believes”, “estimates”, “expects”, “intends”, “plans”, “predicts”, “projects”, “will likely result”, “will continue” or similar expressions identify forward-looking statements.

 Forward-looking statements involve risks and uncertainties which could cause actual results or outcomes to differ materially from those expressed.
-Cascade’s expectations, beliefs and projections are expressed in good faith and are believed by the Company to have a reasonable basis; however, there can be no assurance that Cascade’s expectations, beliefs or projections will be achieved or accomplished.
+Cascade’s expectations, beliefs, and projections are expressed in good faith and are believed by the Company to have a reasonable basis; however, there can be no assurance that Cascade’s expectations, beliefs, or projections will be achieved or accomplished.

 Any forward-looking statement speaks only as of the date on which such statement is made and except as required by law, Cascade undertakes no obligation to update any forward-looking statement to reflect events or circumstances after the date on which such statement is made or to reflect the occurrence of unanticipated events.
 New factors emerge from time to time and it is not possible for management to predict all such factors, nor can it assess the impact of any such factor on the business or the extent to which any factor, or combination of factors, may cause results to differ materially from those contained in any forward-looking statement.
-These materials and any forward-looking statements within them should not be construed as either projections or predictions or as business, legal, tax, financial, or accounting advice and should not be relied upon for any such purpose.
+These materials and any forward-looking statements within them should not be construed as either projections or predictions, nor as business, legal, tax, financial, or accounting advice and should not be relied upon for any such purpose.

 Section 3